The Kuna Women Traditional Dress:

 The traditional dress is also an essential part of their cultural identity and the dress consist of a blouse with short, puffy sleeves, cut out of beautiful printed fabric, into which, the extraordinary mola panels are set in the front and back of the blouse.

-When they do not longer want to continue wearing that blouse, they remove the mola panels from the blouse carefully and sell it to Mola Collectors.
+Blouses are made to be worn in their ceremonies, funeral, and then later when they do not longer want to continue wearing that blouse, they remove the mola panels from the blouse carefully and sell it to Mola Collectors.

 The mid-lenght skirt, the saburete, is a rectangle of fabric wrapped around the waist, the fabric has some beautiful desings and the background is green or blue.

-The head scarf is draped over a woman's short hair but can also be folded and carried over the shoulder, the scarf is also known as muswe, this is a panel of bright red fabric with some beautiful yellow designs.
+The head scarf is draped over a woman's short hair but can also be folded and carried over the shoulder, the scarf is also known as muswee, this is a panel of bright red fabric with some beautiful yellow designs.

 The wini or the long string of beads is wrapped around the forearms and calves, the most common colors are orange, yellow and black, but it can also come in a variety of colors and when they are wrapped around it forms a beautiful traditional geometric desing.